Science Report 014

 When and how did the ancestors of the modern Japanese arrive the archipelago from the Asian continent?

 It’s a question that fascinates the people of this island country in Far East.
-A piece of enlightenment came in 2016 when Prof. Naruya Saitou of the National Institute of Genetics (NIG) and his research team analyzed the genome of human bones that had been excavated from the Sangaji shell mound in Fukushima, Japan, and found that the Jomon people – who lived in the Japanese archipelago between 14,000 and 300 BC – were genetically very different from Chinese and Southeast Asians.
+A piece of enlightenment came in 2016 when Prof. Naruya Saitou of the National Institute of Genetics (NIG) and his research team analyzed the genome of human bones that had been excavated from the Sangaji shell mound in Fukushima, Japan, and found that the Jomon people – who lived in the Japanese Archipelago between 14,000 and 900 BC– were genetically very different from Chinese and Southeast Asians.
 The team made the discovery upon visiting the University of Tokyo Museum where the bones were stored and drilling a hole into a back tooth of both a male and female skull to take samples.

 Then in 2017, the team concluded that their Japanese ancestors from the continent arrived in three separate time frames instead of two, which had been the popular belief.

-“As we compared the genome of the Jomon people with that of Japanese people of today, it became clear that folks from certain parts of Japan genetically have more in common with their Jomon ancestors.
+“As we compared the genome sequences of people who live in various locations of the Japanese Archipelago (Yaponesia), we found small differences among them.
 When we looked at where these groups were located, we saw a geographical pattern.
-And that looked different from the pattern of the Jomon population distribution simulated under the two-step migration model,” Prof. Saitou said.
+And that looked different from the pattern of the Jomon population distribution expected under the two-step migration model,” Prof. Saitou said.
 “As you can see, humanities information is critical to advancing the research on human evolution.
 We have countless pieces of archeological artifacts painstakingly unearthed from across the country over many, many decades.
 Our job is to mine these materials for data.
 In other words, museums are our ‘field’ of research,” Prof. Saitou said.

 He pointed out that such “genomic excavation” is happening more and more across Japan.

 “Genomics is finally catching up to the humanities.
-As we continue with the large-scale genomic project that studies the Jomon people as well as modern-day Japanese from many different areas of the country, we will be able to gain more insights into the revolutionary history,” he said.
+As we continue with the large-scale genomic project that studies the Jomon people as well as modern-day Japanese from many different areas of the country, we will be able to gain more insights into the evolutionarily conserved history,” he said.

 Data at the Crossroad of the Humanities and Science